blkluv/nft-marketplace/src/markdown/home/index.md

 ![](./images/discover.png)

-## SHOWCASE YOUR LUV MAGIC {.section .section--image-row .section--centered columnSize="6:6"}
+## SHOWCASE YOUR MAGIC {.section .section--image-row .section--centered columnSize="6:6"}

 Our tribe owned-marketplace allows you to showcase your magic to patreons around the world.
 Spread LUV the NFT way.